blackstork-io/fabric/docs/language/configs.md

 A Fabric plugin can include one or more data sources.
 For example, `blackstork/github` plugin includes `github_issues` data source.

-A data source loads data from a local or an external data store, platform, and service.
+A data source within Fabric serves the purpose of loading data from either a local or an external data store, platform, or service.

-Data sources are configured using `config` block:
+Configuration for data sources is accomplished through the use of the `config` block:

 ```hcl
 config data <data-source-name> "<name>" {